top of page

 These documents require notarization to be legally effective.

-Trust Documents That May Not Require Notarization
+Trust Documents That May NOT Require Notarization

 Some trust agreements may only require: